Complete algebraic vector fields on affine surfaces: Rational first integral

 By Lemma \ref{lem.sur.rational} the dual graph of $\hat f^{-1}(b_1)$ is where $\tilde C$ is the only $(-1)$-vertex, any other weight is at most $-2$, and $\tilde C_1^2=-2$.
 Since this fiber of a $\PP^1$-fibration must be contractible to a 0-vertex, contracting $\tilde C$ and $\tilde C_1$ consequently we see that $n'=1$ and $(C_1'')^2=-2$.
 The same is valid for the fiber $\hat f^{-1}(b_2)$, and in the case of $n=0$ and $w_0=-2$ it is also true for $\hat f^{-1}(b_0)$.

 Assume that $w_0 \leq -3$.
 Consider the dual graph of $\hat f^{-1}(b_0)$.
 Then the connected curve is a fiber of $\hat g$ since it contains all complete curves in $\hX$ that do not meet the fiber $F_\infty$ or the section $C_0$.
 Note that $B_2$ is branch point of the dual graph of $G$ and all branches but are non-contractible (because we know already that the weights of $ \tilde C_1' $ and $\tilde C_2'$ are $-2$).
-Thus the latter must be contractible since any fiber is contractible to a $0$-vertex and furthermore, after this contraction the weight of $B_2$ must become $-1$ in the graph $[[-2,-1,-2]]$.
-Hence as in the proof of Lemma \ref{fiber} we conclude that $B_2$ is a multiple component of $\hat g$ and therefore each component of $\cB$ is also multiple.
-In particular, $C$ is a multiple component of $g$, i.e. $C\cap X$ is a singular fiber of $g$.
+Thus, the latter must be contractible since any fiber is contractible to a $0$-vertex and furthermore, after this contraction the weight of $B_2$ must become $-1$ in the graph $[[-2,-1,-2]]$.
+Hence, as in the proof of Proposition \ref{fiber} we conclude that $B_2$ is a multiple component of $\hat g$ and, therefore, each component of $\cB$ is also multiple.
+In particular, $C$ is a multiple component of $g$, i.e., $C\cap X$ is a singular fiber of $g$.

 Suppose that $\eta$ is a complete algebraic vector field without a rational first integral.
-By Proposition \ref{prop3.1} and Theorem \ref{wqhs.02.09.13} there must a $\C^*$- or $\C$-fibration over $\C$ such that its fibers are transformed into each other by the phase flow of $\eta$ and $g$ is the only candidate for this fibration (since its minimal extension $\hat g$ to a $\PP^1$-fibration is determined uniquely by the form of $\hD$).
-However by Remark \ref{preservation.singular} the curve $C\cap X$ is preserved by this flow.
+By Theorem \ref{KKtheorem} there must a $\C^*$- or $\C$-fibration over $\C$ such that its fibers are transformed into each other by the flow of $\eta$ and $g$ is the only candidate for this fibration (since its minimal extension $\hat g$ to a $\PP^1$-fibration is determined uniquely by the form of $\hD$).
+However, by Lemma \ref{lem6.5} the curve $C\cap X$ is preserved by this flow.

-Similarly, if $C\cap X$ is a component of a fiber of a rational first integral of some complete vector field it is preserved by the phase flow of this field (in particular this is true for $\nu$ and $\mu$).
-If we have $w_0\leq -3$ or $n\geq 1$ then $g$ is the unique $\C^*$- or $\C$-fibration on $X$ thus the curve $C \cap X$ is preserved by all complete vector fields.
+Similarly, if $C\cap X$ is a component of a fiber of a rational first integral of some complete vector field it is preserved by the flow of this field (in particular this is true for $\nu$ and $\mu$).
+If we have $w_0\leq -3$ or $n\geq 1$ then $g$ is the unique $\C^*$- or $\C$-fibration on $X$ and, thus, the curve $C \cap X$ is preserved by all complete vector fields.
 Since the image of $C\cap X$ in $X_0$ is a curve $X_0$ cannot be generalized Gizatullin when $w_0\leq -3$. or $n\geq 1$.